wpwupingwp/OGU/README.md

     two sequences, and the direction is 5' to 3'.
 The first is the forward primer, and the second is the reverse primer.
 The quality of each base is equal to its proportion of the column in the alignment.
-Note that the sequence may contains amibiguous bases if it was not disabled.
+Note that the sequence may contains ambiguous bases if it was not disabled.

     `.primers.csv`: The list of primer pairs in CSV (comma-separated values text) format.